 As you may have noticed, Bootstrap is a huge framework.
 The un-minified

 bootstrap.css stylesheet has thousands of lines of CSS.
-There's no reasonable way we could address every Bootstrap element and feature in our curriculum this week.
+There's no reasonable way we could address every Bootstrap element and feature in our curriculum in this section.
 In fact, learning about CSS and design is a very small part of our program.
-However, we encourage students to explore Bootstrap further on their own - especially if CSS and design is an area of interest.
+However, we encourage students to explore Bootstrap further on their own — especially if CSS and design is an area of interest.
 Even if they aren't, we will be using Bootstrap throughout the program and it can be very helpful for building out nice user interfaces for the sites we build.

 This lesson will walk through how to best navigate and utilize the Bootstrap documentation.

 Being able to efficiently navigate and reference documentation is one of the most important skills a web developer can have.
 This doesn't just apply to Bootstrap, CSS, or HTML — it's true of all programming languages.
 Most developers don't just sit down and type out large amounts of code from memory.
 It's a constant process of referencing documentation and other resources and experimenting with different code to see what works.
 Just as we don't need to memorize the phone numbers of everyone we know because our phone will remember them for us, we don't need to memorize everything we learn about coding.
 Instead, it's just as important to remember how to find a piece of information.
 When we are calling a friend, we need to know how to use a phone and we need to know their name and how to look up their number, but we don't need to memorize the number itself.
 Similarly, when we need a feature in our code, as long as we learn efficient ways of finding the information we need — as well as building the skills to integrate that information into our code — we can be great developers.

 You will reference documentation constantly at Epicodus and beyond.
 For that reason, exploring Bootstrap documentation isn't just a great way to learn more about Bootstrap — it's also good practice for improving your skills at reading documentation in general.